mousemke/flounder/README.md

 + `refs` contains references to all flounder elements

 + `setByIndex( index, multiple )` sets the item with the passed index as selected.
 If multiple is true and it is a multi-select box, it is selected additionally.
 Otherwise it's selected instead.
 This accepts arrays as well.
 Without multiple equaling true it will only select the last option.
-This does not fire the onClick event
+This does not fire the onClick event.
+A negative index will start counting from the end.

 + `setByText( text, multiple )` sets the item with the passed text as selected.
 If multiple is true and it is a multi-select box, it is selected additionally.
 Otherwise it's selected instead.
 This accepts arrays as well.
 Without multiple equaling true it will only select the last option.
-This does not fire the onClick event
+This does not fire the onClick event.

 + `setByValue( value, multiple )` sets the item with the passed value as selected.
 If multiple is true and it is a multi-select box, it is selected additionally.
 Otherwise it's selected instead.
 This accepts arrays as well.
 Without multiple equaling true it will only select the last option.
-This does not fire the onClick event
+This does not fire the onClick event.

 Contributing